Yves-Oliveira/Yves-Oliveira/README.md

-## Hey, i'm just a human, maybe!!!
+## Hey, my name is Yves!!!
-## I'm just a man trying to learning something new every day.
+## I'm just a man trying to make our lives better with technology.

  <div>
   <a href="https://github.com/yves-oliveira">